My Tri-C

 Military Educational Benefits

 Submit a free online application.
-Allow three-to-five business days for processing.
-You will then receive your student ID number and instructions on how to log into your student portal in my Tri-C space.
-This information will be sent via email.
+Once your application is processed, you will receive an email with your student ID number and instructions on how to log into your student portal in my Tri-C space.

 Visit va.gov to learn more about education and training benefits.
 Most students use VA form 22-1990.
 If you are eligible for benefits, you must obtain a certificate of eligibility (COE), which you will need to submit to Tri-C.

 This form must be submitted to a campus certifying official before each semester that you wish to use benefits.
 It is ideal to submit this form as soon as possible to ensure proper documentation for payment.
-Click here to access the electronic form.
-You will need to use your Tri-C login information.
-(Dependents and members of Reserve forces using military benefits will need to make payment arrangements when registering, since these benefits are paid to the student and not the College.)
+You may fill out the GI Bill® certification form after logging in with your Tri-C account.

-Make sure to finish your FASFA by visiting FAFSA.gov and completing the free forms for financial aid.
-Apply for scholarships.
-These types of aid can alter how you use your military benefits, by extending available time or reducing benefits.
+If you plan on applying for scholarships, you must first fill out your FAFSA.
+After you have done so, you may apply for scholarships.
+Keep in mind; these types of aid can alter how you use your military benefits by extending available time or reducing benefits.
 It is important to discuss pros and cons with your campus certifying official or veteran center campus representative before accepting scholarships.

-Click here for requirements and submission addresses.
+View our submission procedures and important addresses for information on how and where to submit transcripts.
 Include military transcripts in addition to official high school and college transcripts.
-Military transcripts can be obtained as follows.
+Military transcripts can be obtained as follows:

 Air Force veterans should visit the Community College of the Air Force website.
 Other service members should contact Joint Service Transcript [JST].
 (Note this site is a certificate/military site blocker - no reason to worry).
 If you attended a Department of Defense school, be sure to request those transcripts from that institution as well.

-Service members still on Active Duty or serving in the Reserves need to speak with their Educational Services Officer (ESO) or counselor within their Military Service prior to enrolling at Tri-C regarding the transfer of credits and course alignment with their selected degree.
+Service members still on Active Duty or serving in the Reserves need to receive approval from their Educational Services Officer (ESO) or counselor within their Military Service prior to enrolling at Tri-C regarding the transfer of credits and course alignment with their selected degree.

-Most students will need to take an assessment to determine entrance levels for math and English.
+Most students will need to take Math and English placement tests.
 This does not impact your ability to attend but does determine your starting point, and may impact when you can enroll in courses.
-Click here for specific information.

-To avoid certification issues, make sure the courses you take will apply toward your degree and are in line with your course sequence.
-If you are a new student, you will need to attend new student orientation, which you can schedule through the counseling offices.
+To avoid certification issues, meet with an academic counselor to make sure the courses you take will apply toward your degree and are in line with your course sequence.
+If you are a new student, you will need to attend New Student Orientation.

 You can register through your my Tri-C space portal.
 You and your academic counselor will have established a recommended sequence of courses.
 Veterans at Tri-C have priority registration, providing an opportunity to request classes as soon as registration opens.

 SAS provides accommodations as warranted for Tri-C students with physical or mental barriers.
 All matters relating to students’ disabilities are kept confidential.
-Click here to explore the services available.
+Learn more about SAS to explore the services they offer.

 How do the benefits break down?